Martin Braithwaite: Espanyol

 On 1 September 2022, Braithwaite signed a three-year contract with Espanyol as a free agent.
 On 4 September, he scored a goal on his debut in a 1–0 away victory over Athletic Bilbao.
 Following the club's relegation in the 2022–23 season, Braithwaite left the club's preseason camp in Marbella without any notice due to his wishes of not playing in the Segunda División and possibly considering retirement.
 In discussion of disciplinary action, Espanyol offered the forward to Osasuna with a potential exchange for Kike García.
 Braithwaite's representatives put in offers towards Ligue 1 clubs with Lens and Metz having their offers rejected for not meeting their terms.
 He eventually remained at the club, scoring 22 goals in the 2023–24 season, as top scorer of the second division.
 He left Espanyol on 15 July 2024 after executing a contract clause to terminate his contract unilaterally.

 Grêmio

 On 22 July 2024, Grêmio reached an agreement to sign Braithwaite.
 He arrived in Porto Alegre shortly after where he passed his medical examinations and signed a contract.
-There, he was seen as Luis Suárez' replacement.
+There, he was seen as a replacement of Luis Suárez.
 He made his debut on 11 August in a 3–1 away victory against Cuiabá, in which he scored both an own goal and a brace.